Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 Facilitates Legal Data Compliance

 Today, the biggest and most successful application of blockchain technology is digital currency.
 However, anyone familiar with this technology knows just how versatile it can be.
+A secure digital identity is essential for accessing services such as enrolling in school, highlighting its importance in enabling participation in education and society.
 Organizations are just beginning to scratch the surface of blockchain technology’s identity management use cases.
 Some of these uses are summarized below:

 Secure Identity Verification